-Healthcare companies in the US have had to protect sensitive personal data for a long time under HIPAA.
+Healthcare companies in the US have had to protect sensitive personal data for a long time to satisfy HIPAA compliance rules.
 But are healthcare companies on the hook in light of the GDPR?

 Under HIPAA (Health Insurance Portability and Accountability Act), companies are required to secure all protected health information (PHI) and electronic protected health information (ePHI) at rest and in transit.
 But do healthcare companies need to be compliant with the EU's GDPR (General Data Protection Regulation) if they are already HIPAA compliant?
 Also, what duplication of operational effort can be avoided when complying with both GDPR and HIPAA guidelines?